Skip to content

 This page contains information about allotments, including how to apply for one, how much it costs and how to raise enquiries.

-We own 159 allotment sites across the county.
-Of these, we manage 106 sites and Allotment Associations manage 53 sites on our behalf.
-There are other allotment sites in the county that are owned by town or parish councils - you should contact them if you are interested in or have a question about one of their sites.
+We own 69 allotment sites across the county.
+Of these, we manage 39 sites and allotment associations manage 29 sites on our behalf.
+There are other allotment sites in the county that are owned by town or parish councils including 30 sites run by Stanley Town Council.
+The relevant town or parish council should be contacted regarding any enquiries relating to sites they own or manage.

 Find and apply for an allotment

 Use the map to find allotment sites near you.
 The map shows who owns the allotment and who manages it.
 Allotments we own are either managed by us or by an allotment association on our behalf.
-You can apply for a plot on any of these sites by joining their waiting list using our apply for an allotment form.
+You can apply for a plot on any of these sites by joining the site waiting list, or you can apply to be a co-worker.
 You must be over 18 and live in County Durham to apply.

 • ask a question about your plot or any of our other sites